0xad3n/0xad3n.github.io/_posts/2025-05-08-htb-nocturnal.md

 ## Privilege Escalation To Root

 Upon analyze on the server reveal that there is another possible web service running that showed in `/var/www/` directory where it seems a little bit odd for `ispconfig` owned by root.
-Then checking network statistics shows the open port that are run locally which may link to the `ispconfig`.
+Then checking network statistics shows the open port at `127.0.0.1:8080` that are run locally which may link to the `ispconfig`.

 ![image](/assets/img/dirispconfig.png){: .mx-auto.d-block :}